Vase Tunicate

 Origin and distribution

-The earliest record of Vase Tunicate in North America was in the eastern United States in 1850 and on the Canadian east coast (New Brunswick) in 1852.
+The earliest records of Vase Tunicate in North America were in the eastern United States in 1850 and on the Canadian east coast (New Brunswick) in 1852.
 It was uncommon in the region until 1997, when large populations of the species were discovered on the southwest coast of Nova Scotia.
 The species was first recorded in Prince Edward Island in 2004.
 The species is now found in:

 - Nova Scotia